 - Ways to learn and hone charting skills

-- Paper and electronic health records systems: comparisons
+- Paper vs. electronic health records systems: comparisons

 - Pros and cons of templates, checklists, and narratives